Breina/ha-artnet-led/docs/beta.md

 ## What's excluded?

-* sACN: I want to do a full implementation like I did with Art-Net/
 * Transitions: I'd love to support custom animations, but not yet sure how I would have you define them.
 * RDM: This is a HUGE standard, won't make it to the full release either.